IND-Anshuman/NSure-AI/README.md

 # NSure-AI 🛡️
 *Smart Insurance Document Assistant*

-A lightning-fast API that reads insurance PDFs and answers questions about them.
+A lightning-fast API that reads insurance PDFs and answers questions precisely.

 ## What it does
 - Takes any insurance PDF URL
-- Answers specific questions about the policy
+- Answers specific questions about the policy using Mistral AI
 - Remembers documents to avoid reprocessing
 - Works blazingly fast with smart caching